AnanayMhjn2699/react_practices/README.md

 9. tabulating the fetched data from an API and sorting that data on basis of some value in that data
 10. Quiz App
 11. StopWatch with start, stop, and pause/resume buttons
-12. To-Do list with delete option with each task
+12. To-Do list with delete option with each task ,(and also with strikethrough on click functionality)